w3c/webref/README.md

 - The `bubblingPath` attribute is only set for target interfaces on which the event bubbles.
 - The `targets` attribute contains the top most interfaces in an inheritance chain, unless bubbling conditions differ.
 For instance, the list may contain `{ "target": "Element", "bubbles": true }` but not also `{ "target": "HTMLElement", "bubbles": true }` since `HTMLElement` inherits from `Element`.
 - For target interfaces that belong to a bubbling tree, the `targets` attribute only contains the deepest interface in the bubbling tree on which the event may fire and bubble.
 For instance, the list may contain `{ "target": "HTMLElement", "bubbles": true }`, but not also `{ "target": "Document" }` since event would de facto fire at `Document` through bubbling.

+### CDDL extracts

+The CDDL extracts currently come with no guarantee whatsoever and may be invalid.
+Tracked in [#1417](https://github.com/w3c/webref/issues/1417).

 ## Known consumers